Falls Prevention for Older Adults

 • Get your vision and hearing checked annually and update your eyeglasses.
 People with untreated vision or hearing losses are more than three times as likely to fall.

 • Keep your home safe.
 Remove tripping hazards, improve lighting, make stairs safe and install grab bars in key areas.
-See the Aspirus Safety Checklist to Prevent Falls for tips for keys areas in your home.
+See the Aspirus Health Home Safety Checklist for tips for keys areas in your home.

 • Learn about falls prevention programming, resources, and services available in your area.
 Great sources of information include your healthcare provider and your local Aging & Disability Resource Center, aging agency, health department or senior center.